 - To learn more about who conducts the sessions, how they are run, frequency and cost implications, visit the website.

-- St Luke’s for flourishing, healthy clergy – this is a charity that specialises in improving the health and wellbeing of clergy.
+This is a charity that specialises in improving the health and wellbeing of clergy.
 St Luke’s focuses on three areas:

 - Clergy and families by offering access to medical expertise through their network of clinicians